VincidaB/pfe/src/livox_ros_driver2/README.md

 Livox ROS Driver 2 is the 2nd-generation driver package used to connect LiDAR products produced by Livox, applicable for ROS (noetic recommended) and ROS2 (foxy or humble recommended).

-  **Note :**

-  As a debugging tool, Livox ROS Driver is not recommended for mass production but limited to test scenarios.
-You should optimize the code based on the original source to meet your various needs.

 ## 1. Preparation

 ### 1.1 OS requirements